simgunz/website-simgunz/content/en/posts/2015-07-12-ktouch-lessons-generator.md

   - kde

 ---
-Recently I&#8217;ve decided to learn how to type with 10 fingers, so I&#8217;ve started using KTouch for learning it.
+Recently I've decided to learn how to type with 10 fingers, so I've started using KTouch for learning it.
 I chose the predefined lesson for the Italian keyboard, and I really enjoyed it.
 On average, it took about one hour for passing one lesson (two new letters), which I think is a pretty reasonable time.<!--more-->

-The problem I&#8217;ve found is that that lessons don&#8217;t include Italian accented letters, nor numbers or symbols.
-Moreover the lessons regarding foreign letters (jkxyw) don&#8217;t include any word containing these letters, probably because of a poor word picking algorithm.
+The problem I've found is that that lessons don't include Italian accented letters, nor numbers or symbols.
+Moreover the lessons regarding foreign letters (jkxyw) don't include any word containing these letters, probably because of a poor word picking algorithm.

-I&#8217;ve searched a little around for the script for generating the lessons but I couldn&#8217;t find it (I didn&#8217;t search a lot actually).
+I've searched a little around for the script for generating the lessons but I couldn't find it (I didn't search a lot actually).
 So I decided to write a python script to generate arbitrary lessons for any language starting from a dictionary and a file containing the list of letters we want to learn every lesson.

-The script is still a little bit rough, and it doesn&#8217;t generate a xml file compatible with KTouch, so that we need to copy and paste each lesson, but for the rest is pretty nice and it just work.
-I&#8217;ll try to improve it as soon I&#8217;ll have time.
+The script is still a little bit rough, and it doesn't generate a xml file compatible with KTouch, so that we need to copy and paste each lesson, but for the rest is pretty nice and it just work.
+I'll try to improve it as soon I'll have time.

 ### Features: